Certified True Copy Lawyers In Calgary

 The Process For Making A Certified Copy

 Certified copy lawyers make an exact copy of the document requiring certification.
+Have a copy already, we just then compare the copy to the original.
 The process sounds complicated but is quick.
 Often, because you do not have to participate in the process, we accommodate your appointment without you even seeing a lawyer.
 This makes things faster for you.
 Step by step, expect the following protocol:

 - You attend at our office with the original document;